Start9Labs/documentation/site/source/support/faq/faq-bitcoin.rst

 - Signers are for generating and storing keys, as well as signing transactions.

 The reason there is so much confusion about these 3 concepts is that the Bitcoin Core Node comes with its own Wallet (which you should not use), and that wallet is also a signer.
 In fact, most wallets double as signers, and most wallets do NOT support connecting to your own node.
 So, most wallets are actually serving as a wallet, a node, and a signer, which might be convenient, but it is neither trustless nor maximally secure.
 Ideally, you are using a wallet that supports both integrating with a hardware signer (like Coldcard or Trezor) AND a backend node (like on the Embassy).

-Please note: of the wallets listed (Specter/Sparrow/Electrum), only Specter is currently able to use Embassy as it's node, but the other two should be available soon.